After a car accident, you’re often in shock. When that fades, you can feel any number of different emotions – all of which are totally normal.

 It’s easy to take this anger out on everyone around you when these irritated, agitated feelings continue.
 The feelings are a valid part of your stress reaction, and it’s good to know you don’t have to act on them.
 A helpful way to deal with feelings of anger is learning some simple relaxation breathing exercises that can help you calm down when these feelings arise.

-If you’re a parent trying to help your teenage child who was involved in a car crash, they may not want your support and may seem angry at family members.
+If you’re a parent trying to help your teenage child who was involved in a car crash, they may not want your support and can seem angry at family members.
 Allow them to turn to their friends instead for a short time, but keep the lines of communication open so they can still talk with you when they’re ready.

 Guilt, shame, self-blame